-Our liquidity and capital requirements in fiscal 2024 and fiscal 2023 were provided principally through cash generated from operations, our Senior Credit Facilities, our film related obligations (as further discussed below), the monetization of trade accounts receivable and parent net investments.
-From time to time, sources of cash also include cash generated from the Starz Business and contributed to the Studio Business through parent net investment.
+Our liquidity and capital requirements in the three months ended June 30, 2024 were provided principally through cash generated from operations, our Intercompany Note, Intercompany Revolver, our film related obligations (as further discussed below), the monetization of trade accounts receivable and prior to the Studio Separation, Lionsgate's Senior Credit Facilities and parent net investments.
+Prior to the Studio Separation, from time to time, sources of cash also included cash generated from the Starz Business and contributed to the Studio Business through parent net investment.

-As discussed in Background and Business Combination, on May 13, 2024, Lionsgate consummated the Business Combination which, in addition to establishing the Studio Business as a standalone publically traded entity, resulted in approximately \$350.0 million of gross proceeds, including \$274.3 million in PIPE financing.
-Of the total gross proceeds, approximately \$330.0 million was received at or shortly after the closing of the Business Combination, with the remaining \$20.0 million expected to be received shortly.
-Shortly after the closing of the Business Combination, the net proceeds will be transferred to a wholly-owned subsidiary of Lionsgate in partial repayment of intercompany financing arrangements between subsidiaries of Lionsgate and subsidiaries of StudioCo.
-The net proceeds will be used to pay down amounts outstanding under the Term Loan A and Term Loan B pursuant to the Credit Agreement.
+As discussed in Studio Separation and Business Combination, on May 13, 2024, Lionsgate consummated the transactions contemplated by the Business Combination which, in addition to establishing the Studio Business as a standalone publicly traded entity, resulted in approximately \$330.0 million of gross proceeds, including \$254.3 million in PIPE financing.
+Shortly after the closing of the Business Combination, approximately \$299.0 million was transferred to a wholly-owned subsidiary of Lionsgate in partial repayment of the Intercompany Note described below.